How to Break Into Asset Management in Germany – from a Part-Time, Non-Target, Distance Learning MBA Program

 I got around a 40% response rate, and leveraged the responses into phone calls and in-person meetings during the weekend trips I took to New York and other financial centers.

-As the school year approached, I widened my net and started going beyond naval officers to other “military alumni” and also went through the alumni at my business school.
+As the school year approached, I widened my investment banking networking and started going beyond naval officers to other “military alumni” and also went through the alumni at my business school.

 I waited to speak with the alumni last because they were in the best position to get me first-round interviews.
 Additionally, they were bombarded with emails from all my classmates so I wanted to ensure that I always made a strong first impression.